 After a 2021 change went into effect exempting individuals with severe mental illness from death penalty eligibility, a new public debate emerged: does Ohio even need the death penalty anymore?
 During the several years it took to get this important piece of legislation passed and signed, conversations were sparked about the many irreparable problems with the death penalty including:

 - Massive costs to taxpayers.
-Read more about the costs in Hamilton County alone.

 - A growing number of murder victim family members do not believe the death penalty helps them heal.